Los Angeles Chapter — California Association of Marriage and Family Therapists

 Jenni J.V.
 Wilson, LMFT

 Jenni J.V.
-Wilson, LMFT: As a collaborative conversationalist, Jenni uses an integrative approach based on post-modern and existential principles.
-She works with creative and co-dependent clients on improving, avoiding, and eliminating Toxic Relationships, while increasing authentic expression.
-She has a BA in theatre from Occidental College, an MA in Clinical Psychology from Antioch University LA, and completed certification training in Narrative Therapy from Caspersen Therapy in Minnesota.
-She produces and co-hosts The Relationship Show podcast, facilitates creative expression groups at Valley Hope Outpatient Clinic in Van Nuys and sees individuals in private practice in West LA and the Valley.
+Wilson, LMFT: As a collaborative conversationalist, Jenni uses an integrative approach based on post-modern principles.
+She works with creative, anxious, mixed race, and co-dependent clients on improving and eliminating toxic relationships, while increasing authentic expression.
+Jenni has a BA in theatre from Occidental College, an MA in Clinical Psychology from Antioch University LA, is trained in EMDR, and certified in Narrative Therapy from Caspersen Therapy Training Center.
+An accomplished writer, she has produced/co-hosted multiple podcasts, is the primary therapist at Conclusions Treatment Center in Mission Hills, and has a private practice in Sherman Oaks.
 Website: www.JenniJVWilson.com.